joinpursuit/8-0-technical-curriculum/03-react/intro-to-react/readme.md

 To start the app, follow the instructions in the terminal.
 They should look like the following:

 ```
-cd my-app
+cd my-social-media-app
 npm start
 ```

-> **Note:** The app can take a long time to download and start the first time.
+> **Note:** The app can take a long time to download and start.

+## Create React App files and folders

-Take a moment to break down what each file and folder does.
+This section will break down what each file and folder does.
 There is a lot of boilerplate code you will not need to use or change for labs, assessments, or even some projects for this course.
 However, they will be explained below so you can comfortably navigate the application.

 > **Note** The only file you will be heavily editing for your in-class builds is `src/App.js`.